John Rzeznik: Other activity

 Following the album Gutterflower, Rzeznik wrote "Always Know Where You Are" and "I'm Still Here" for the Disney film Treasure Planet, which were also released as a single independently from the band.

-He, along with Ryan Cabrera produced the latter's 2004 album Take It All Away with Rzeznik being the main producer.
+Rzeznik, along with Ryan Cabrera, produced the latter's 2004 album Take It All Away; Rzeznik was the main producer.

-From October to December 2007, Rzeznik was a judge alongside Sheila E. and Australian Idol judge and marketing manager Ian "Dicko" Dickson on the Fox network's The Next Great American Band.
+From October to December 2007, Rzeznik was a judge with Sheila E. and Australian Idol judge and marketing manager Ian "Dicko" Dickson on the Fox network's The Next Great American Band.

 On June 19, 2008, Rzeznik was inducted into the Songwriters Hall of Fame and was awarded the Hal David Starlight Award.

-On March 24, 2014, Cash Cash released their new single "Lightning".
+On March 24, 2014, Cash Cash released their single "Lightning".
 The single featured Rzeznik on vocals and was written by Cash Cash and Rzeznik together.

 On November 29, 2020, he participated in a virtual fundraiser to help combat hunger and raise money for the Community Foodbank of New Jersey.